dgoodw11/ITCS_3160/README.md

 Project Description:
 Insert a rating system for both the drivers and restaurants to the pre-exsiting database

+Narrative:

+The purpose of this project is to implement a rating system for drivers and restaurants for the provided database.
+This added functionality allows for customers to leave a rating for both the driver and restaurant pertaining to their order they placed.
+This is an important feature because the use of rating systems is very common amoungst service-based applications which allows for users to give their input on how well a service was performed.

 Use Case for Rating System: